-Leaving a California small business is not an unusual occurrence.
+Leaving a small business in California is a common occurrence.
 Many situations warrant this result, some of which are:

-- Retirement and selling the small business to either a third party or family member or key employee or employees.
+- Retirement and selling the small business to either a third party, a family member, a key employee, or employees.

 All these circumstances are unique in their way.
-However, a common denominator associated with them all is the need to prepare a small business exit plan.
+However, a common denominator associated with all of them is the need to prepare a small business exit plan.

 There are many routes you can take to create and plan an effective small business exit plan.
-This article will help guide you if you own and operate a privately held California small business.
+This article will help guide you if you own and operate a privately held small business in California.

 Why a Business Exit Plan is Different in California

-Selling a business in California is different than in other US states, and this is for many reasons.
+Selling a business in California differs from selling one in other US states, and this is for several reasons.

 At a simple level, these include:

 - The California economy is one of the largest and most diverse economies in the world.
-It is typical for laws to pass in California and then gradually adopted by the other US states.
-Two current examples include the California Consumer Privacy Act and the work of the California Congress to bring Gig workers with companies like Uber, Lyft, and DoorDash into the company as employees and not Independent Contractors.
+It is typical for laws to be passed in California and then gradually adopted by other states in the United States.
+Two current examples include the California Consumer Privacy Act and the work of the California Legislature to bring Gig workers, such as those employed by companies like Uber, Lyft, and DoorDash, into the company as employees rather than independent contractors.

-- The Construction Industry is fully licensed in California from General Contractors to each construction specialty.
-If the business does not have the right construction license it is exposed to inspection by the Contractors State License Board.
+- The Construction Industry is fully licensed in California, from General Contractors to each construction specialty.
+If the business does not have the proper construction license, it is exposed to inspection by the Contractors State License Board.

 - Many US states do not have state taxes.
-In California, we have a State personal tax, payroll tax, sales tax which is collected on certain goods and at a rate that is determined at each county level, and Workers’ Compensation to assist employees injured on the job or while even driving to or from work.
-We also have a whole range of small taxes, from health permits to liquor license taxes to certifications and fees, amongst more.
+In California, we have a State personal tax, a payroll tax, a sales tax, which is collected on certain goods at a rate determined at the county level, and Workers’ Compensation to assist employees injured on the job or while driving to or from work.
+We also have a range of small taxes, including health permits, liquor license taxes, certifications, and fees, among others.

-- If you own and operate a medical practice in California, the doctor must be licensed by the Medical Board of California.
+- If you own and operate a medical practice in California, the doctor must be licensed by the California Medical Board.

 What Is An Exit Plan?

-As a California business owner of a privately held small business, when you find yourself no longer enjoying the demands of owning and operating your small business, it is time to make a move.
+As a California business owner of a privately held small business, when you find yourself no longer enjoying the demands of owning and operating your business, it’s time to make a move.

-If you don’t, your reduced motivation may start to affect the performance of the small business to the point where it starts plummeting.
-In this case, you may not bring the highest selling price possible or be willing to find a qualified and motivated buyer.
+If you don’t, your reduced motivation may start to affect the performance of the small business to the point where it begins to plummet.
+In this case, you may not be able to achieve the highest possible selling price or be willing to find a qualified and motivated Buyer.

-A well-put-together Exit Plan or a detailed plan for handling the transition of the business to a new owner or operator is not only essential; it is good business practice.
+A well-structured Exit Plan, or a detailed plan for handling the transition of the business to a new owner or operator, is not only essential but also good business practice.

-The best Exit Plan will depend on your specific type of business, the industry you are in, what is happening in the local, regional, state, and possibly national economy, and the effect of COVID-19 on your small business (which is now hopefully starting to fall away).
+The best Exit Plan will depend on your specific type of business, the industry you are in, and what is happening in the local, regional, state, and possibly national economy.

-This is all in addition to what is important to you as the owner of your small business and what you would like to see happen to it.
+This is all in addition to what is essential to you as the owner of your small business and what you would like to see happen to it.

 Probably more important than the above, as the owner of the California small business, you’re choosing the path you wish to pursue.

 For some, this means staying on in the business in some capacity.
-For others, an outright sale to move onto a new challenge can be the way to go.
+For others, an outright sale to pursue a new challenge can be the best approach.
 Whatever the decision, it will affect the final financial benefit that flows to the California business owner.

 Business Succession

 How do you know which path is the right one for you, your California small business, and your future endeavors?
-To figure that out, it is best to learn more about the common exit plan that people use when moving on from their entrepreneurship.
+To figure that out, it is best to learn more about the standard exit plans that people use when moving on from their entrepreneurial ventures.

 Initial Public Offerings (IPOs)

-Taking the IPO exit plan route can be time-consuming, costly, and require you to have a higher level of profit.
+Taking the IPO exit plan route can be time-consuming, costly, and require a higher level of profit.
 It is also a strategy for much larger businesses than the business in the Lower Middle Market.

 Strategic Buyer